sudoofus/cifstab/README.md

 This will have the effect of creating the following .cifstab directory
 > /home/sudoodus/.cifstab/

-Alternatively the .cifstab directory is created in the home directory of whichever user running the script.
+Alternatively the .cifstab directory is created in the home directory of whichever user is running the script.

 ### Mount cifs shares at boot time through systemd
 Cifscloak can generate a simple systemd file that seems to work fine for me on Ubuntu and Centos 8.